Nakulbajaj101/mlops-zoomcamp/06-best-practices/code-practice/README.md

 ### Unable to locate credentials

-If you get `'Unable to locate credentials'` error, add these env variables to the `docker-compose.yaml` file:
+If you get `'Unable to locate credentials'` error, add these env variables to the `docker-compose.yaml` file in integration-test folder:

 ```yaml
 - AWS_ACCESS_KEY_ID=abc